edespino/cloudberry-site/docs/cbdb-rockylinux8-ubuntu-compile.md

     </TabItem>
     </Tabs>

 ## Step 4.
-Build Cloudberry Database
+Build Apache Cloudberry

-After you have installed all the dependencies and performed the prerequisite platform tasks, you can start to build Cloudberry Database.
+After you have installed all the dependencies and performed the prerequisite platform tasks, you can start to build Apache Cloudberry.
 Run the following commands in sequence.

 1. Configure the build environment.
 Enter the `cloudberrydb` directory and run the `configure` script.

     ```bash
-    cd cloudberrydb
+    cd ../..
     ./configure --with-perl --with-python --with-libxml --with-gssapi --prefix=/usr/local/cloudberrydb
     ```

     :::info
-    Cloudberry Database is built with GPORCA by default.
+    Apache Cloudberry is built with GPORCA by default.
 If you want to build CBDB without GPORCA, add the `--disable-orca` flag in the `./configure` command.

     ```bash
     ./configure --disable-orca --with-perl --with-python --with-libxml --prefix=/usr/local/cloudberrydb